 - To assess the effectiveness of the QEMS and assist in its continual improvement. - 3.1.2 The scope of an internal QEMS audit includes activities and processes related to the QEMS as documented in the Operational Plan. - 3.1.3 The criteria covered by an internal QEMS audit include: - Drinking Water Quality Management Standard (DWQMS) - Current Operational Plan - QEMS-related documents and records - 3.1.4 The audit scope and criteria may be customized as necessary to focus on a particular process/critical control point and/or any elements of the DWQMS which may warrant specific attention.
-The results of previous internal and external audits should also be considered. - 3.2 Audit Frequency - 3.2.1 Internal QEMS audits may be scheduled and conducted once every calendar year or may be separated into smaller audit sessions scheduled at various intervals throughout the calendar year.
+The results of previous internal and external audits should also be considered.

+3.2 Audit Frequency

+- 3.2.1 Internal QEMS audits may be scheduled and conducted once every calendar year or may be separated into smaller audit sessions scheduled at various intervals throughout the calendar year.
 However, all elements of the DWQMS must be audited at least once every calendar year. - 3.2.2 The QEMS Representative is responsible for maintaining the internal QEMS audit schedule.
-The audit schedule may be modified based on previous audit results. - 3.3 Internal Auditor Qualifications - 3.3.1 Internal QEMS audits shall only be conducted by persons approved by the QEMS Representative and having the following minimum qualifications: - Internal auditor training or experience in conducting management system audits; and - Familiarity with the DWQMS requirements. - 3.3.2 Internal Auditors that do not meet the qualifications in s.3.3.1 may form part of the Audit Team for training purposes, but cannot act as Lead Auditor. - 3.3.3 Internal Auditors must remain objective and, where practical, be independent of the areas/activities being audited. - 3.4 Audit Preparation - 3.4.1 Together, the QEMS Representative and the Lead Auditor: - Establish the audit objectives, scope and criteria;
+The audit schedule may be modified based on previous audit results.

+3.3 Internal Auditor Qualifications

+- 3.3.1 Internal QEMS audits shall only be conducted by persons approved by the QEMS Representative and having the following minimum qualifications: - Internal auditor training or experience in conducting management system audits; and - Familiarity with the DWQMS requirements. - 3.3.2 Internal Auditors that do not meet the qualifications in s.3.3.1 may form part of the Audit Team for training purposes, but cannot act as Lead Auditor. - 3.3.3 Internal Auditors must remain objective and, where practical, be independent of the areas/activities being audited.
+It may not be possible for internal auditors to be fully independent of the activity being audited, but every effort should be made to remove bias and encourage objectivity.
+Auditors should maintain objectivity throughout the audit process to ensure that the audit findings and conclusions are based only on the audit evidence.
+Objectivity can be demonstrated by obtaining sufficient appropriate evidence to provide a reasonable basis for the audit findings.